 These aren't strictly required for every role, but mastering them will give you a significant edge in production system design:

 LLM system design is now a standard requirement at top companies.
-Here's a framework that works:
+Here's a framework that works.
+It ensures you cover all critical dimensions of a resilient architecture without getting lost in the details too early:

 python1from typing import List 2 3def calculate_recall_at_k(retrieved_docs: List[str], relevant_docs: List[str], k: int) -> float: 4 """Calculates Recall@k for a single query."""
 5 if not relevant_docs: 6 return 0.0 7 8 # Take only the top k retrieved documents 9 top_k_retrieved = retrieved_docs[:k] 10 11 # Count how many of the relevant documents are in the top k 12 hits = sum(1 for doc in relevant_docs if doc in top_k_retrieved) 13 14 # Recall is hits divided by total possible relevant documents 15 return hits / len(relevant_docs) 16 17# Example usage: 18retrieved = ["doc_A", "doc_B", "doc_C", "doc_D"] 19relevant = ["doc_B", "doc_E"] 20print(f"Recall@3: {calculate_recall_at_k(retrieved, relevant, k=3)}") # Output: 0.5